best data visualization tool

 15. Plotly

-Plotly gives complete integration with programming languages which centres around analytics like Matlab, R and Python to create complicated visualizations.
+Plotly gives complete integration with programming languages, which centers around analytics like MATLAB, R, and Python to create complicated visualizations.
 This tool supports easy cloud deployment and installation.

 Benefits